How America Risks Losing its Innovation Edge

 Reversing such policies is the critical first step to creating, once again, the research breakthroughs that will lead to future innovations, rather than continuing on America’s new path of destroying our seed corn before the next harvest.

 Isaacson is a professor of history at Tulane University and a best-selling biographer.
 His most recent book is Leonardo da Vinci.
-A version of this essay was originally published by the Aspen Strategy Group
+A version of this piece appears in a book published this month by the Aspen Strategy Group titled “Technology and National Security.”